 But what do I know?
 I decided to call on some experts (kids!) to get their un-“adult”-erated opinions.
 Cecilia (age 4) and Arthur (age 7) agreed to test this book for me.

-I gave them a few very brief instructions, some paper and colored pencils, and let them run with it (so to speak).
+I gave them a few very brief instructions, some paper, and colored pencils, and let them run with it (so to speak).

 What I learned was that they LOVED this book!
 They found the pictures engaging and fun.
 The step-by-step visuals made the drawings fairly easy to duplicate.
 Unlike me, it didn’t bother them at all that the names of the characters didn’t begin with the letters used to draw them.
 I gave Cecilia my copy of the more basic Drawing with Letters and Numbers by Syd Hoff, a book I’ve used with Kindergarten classes just learning their alphabet.
 It didn’t take much practice with these simple drawings for her to get the idea and be ready for more of a challenge.

 Kids love drawing cartoons, but Drawing Cartoons Letter By Letter is not just for kids!
 All ages can enjoy it.
-Working through this book would be a great activity for kids to do on their own, but it could also be a fun project to do with a parent, grandparent, or babysitter.
+Working through this book would be a great activity for kids to do on their own, but it could also be a fun project for kids to do with a parent, grandparent, or babysitter.

 If I was an elementary grade-level teacher, I’d use this book for an occasional quick “draw-along”, demonstrating how to draw a cartoon on the board while kids follow along at their seats…. perfect for when you have just a couple of minutes to fill and you want to keep students focused and engaged.
 You could relate the drawing to a subject students are currently studying, or let them take turns choosing a letter for you to draw something from.
 Fun!